-Another intervention study was conducted by Mascle (2011) in which 17 teachers participated.
-The focus of the study was addressing writing apprehensions and the impact they have on writing.
-The intervention program included a workshop on educational leadership, alongside cultivating writing and research skills.
-The measurements were made at the beginning, middle and end of the program, both quantitatively and qualitatively.
-The results indicated a decrease in writing apprehensions and showed that an open workshop has a contribution to improve self-efficacy.
-In this study, achievement in writing was not measured and no reference was made to differences in students' skill levels.
+Another intervention study, in which 17 teachers participated, was conducted by Mascle (2011).
+The focus of the study was writing apprehensions and the impact they have on writing.
+The intervention program included a workshop on educational leadership, alongside the cultivation of writing and research skills.
+Measurements, both quantitative and qualitative, were taken at the beginning, middle, and end of the program.
+The results indicated a decrease in writing apprehensions and showed that an open workshop contributes to improved self-efficacy.
+In this study, writing achievement was not measured and no reference was made to differences in students' skill levels.

-Conpressed intervention programs in writing have also improved self-efficacy.
-In a study done on nursery department (Miller et al., 2015) the students learned remotely and practiced writing, and the findings show that there was an improvement in the degree of ability in the experimental group compared to the control group who received the regular program.
-Similarly, Campillo & Pool (1999) reported that in an intensive course that included writing learning for several weeks (four days a week), students reflected their initial state using a graph, and throughout the program monitored progress in the graph.
-The results showed a significant improvement over the beginning.
-However, here too the analysis was done on the whole group without distinguishing between different levels of proficiency in language.
+Compressed writing intervention programs have also improved self-efficacy.
+In a study done on a nursing department (Miller et al., 2015), the students learned remotely and practiced writing, and the findings showed an improvement in ability in the experimental group compared to the control group, who received the regular program.
+Similarly, Campillo & Pool (1999) reported that in an intensive (four days a week) course that included learning writing for several weeks, the students reflected their initial state on a graph, and throughout the program used the graph to monitor their progress.
+The results showed a significant improvement from the beginning to the end of the course.
+However, here too, the analysis was done on the whole group without distinguishing between different levels of language proficiency.

 Language skill

-In the intervention studies presented so far, the findings addressed all participants and no division was made according to language skill levels.
-Numerous studies that examined academic writing while distinguishing between learners with different language proficiency indicated significant differences between the two groups.
-A study that followed the writing of a text in several drafts found that more skilled writers focus during writing on high-order aspects of thinking (such as text organization and message planning) compared to less skilled who focus on low-order thinking (like grammatical errors) (Tsai, 2009).
-A similar study of draft writing (Raviv, 2019) examined the type of changes and corrections that students make from draft to draft and found that more skilled formulate the ideas and content already in the first draft, and utilize the next draft for spot corrections.
-In contrast, less skilled tended to continue to correct the content for two to three drafts.
-Highly skilled writers have also been found to use more complex language (McNamara, Crossley, & McCarthy, 2010), show greater flexibility in assimilating cohesion within text (Varner, Snow, & McNamara, 2014), and even have a higher ability to recognize errors and correct them, both in a text written by someone else and in a text written by themselves (Hull, 1987).
+In the intervention studies presented so far, the findings were for all participants, with no distinctions made according to participants’ language skill levels.
+Numerous studies that examined academic writing while distinguishing between learners with different language proficiency have indicated significant differences between more and less skilled writers.
+A study that followed the writing of several drafts of a text found that during writing, more skilled writers focus on high-order thinking (such as text organization and message planning) compared to less skilled writers, who focus on low-order thinking (such as grammatical errors) (Tsai, 2009).
+A similar study of draft writing (Raviv, 2019) examined the types of changes and corrections that students make from draft to draft and found that more skilled writers formulate their ideas and content right away in the first draft and utilize the next draft for spot corrections.
+In contrast, less skilled writers tend to continue to correct the content for two to three drafts.
+Highly skilled writers have also been found to use more complex language (McNamara, Crossley, & McCarthy, 2010), show greater flexibility in achieving cohesion within the text (Varner, Snow, & McNamara, 2014), and even have a higher ability to recognize errors and correct them, both in a text written by someone else and in a text written by themselves (Hull, 1987).
 How are these differences reflected in the writing self-efficacy of each group?
-The aim of the present study is to examine an intervention program to improve writing, with an analysis of the changes in self-efficacy in each of the language proficiency groups.
+The aim of the present study is to examine an intervention program designed to improve writing and to include an analysis of the changes in self-efficacy in each of the language proficiency groups.

 Research objectives and questions

-The aim of the study is to examine the changes in self-efficacy during an intervention program based on distinguishing between writers who are more skilled and those who are less skilled.
+The aim of this study is to examine the changes in self-efficacy during an intervention program, distinguishing between writers who are more skilled and those who are less skilled.
 To this end, the following questions are examined:

-1. Does writing self-efficacy change during a writing program, and are there differences in changes between more and less skilled writers?
+1. Does writing self-efficacy change during a writing program, and are there differences between the changes in more skilled and less skilled writers?

-2. To what extent will there be a correlation between achievement in an academic writing course and self-efficacy both before and after the intervention program?
+2. To what extent will there be a correlation between achievement in an academic writing course and self-efficacy, both before and after the intervention program?

 Method